landonb/dubs_edit_juice/README.rst

   update any "Last Modified"-like lines, and it'll update the copyright years, too.

-  - The Dubsacks code tweaks the match algorithm to recognize and use commas in the copyright, e.g., "2009, 2011-2014" might become "2009, 2011-2015" or "2009, 2001-2014, 2016" depending
+  - The Dubs Vim code tweaks the match algorithm to recognize and use commas in the copyright, e.g., "2009, 2011-2014" might become "2009, 2011-2015" or "2009, 2001-2014, 2016" depending
     on if the current year is 2015 or 2016.
 This might seem a little